Cheesy-Crusted Yeast Rolls are a pillowy soft, cheese-infused dinner roll with a chewy, cheesy crust. They make scrumptious slider buns, too.

 In addition to dinner rolls, try using Cheesy-Crusted Yeast Rolls as slider buns.
-Sliced ham and a little mustard is all you need for a memorable sandwich.
+Sliced ham and a little mustard are all you need for a memorable sandwich.

 The small size of slider buns helps with portion control.
 On the other hand, you could make your rolls twice as big (or any size you want since you’re doin’ the makin’ and use them as regular buns.